threadi/downloadlist/readme.txt

 = @@VersionNumber@@ =

-- Added SBOM generation for the plugin
-- Added PHP Unit Tests
-- Optimized iconset handling
+- Added "Themify Icons" as new iconset
-- Optimized style loading of iconsets
-- Optimized spaces around the title of downloads without a link
-- Updated Block API version to 3
+- Updated settings library to new main version for optimized handling
-- Updated dependencies
+- Set compatibility with WordPress 7.0
+- Optimized some texts

 [older changes](https://github.com/threadi/downloadlist/blob/master/changelog.md)